 Note 2: Bubble-Bubble-Breathe is a mantra to say to yourself whilst swimming.
 It helps co-ordinate breathing every three strokes (bilateral breathing) and exhalation into the water.
 When you breathe every three strokes the pattern is normal-stroke, normal-stroke, breathing stroke and repeat.

-Note 3: Bilateral breathing is great because it naturally maintains your stroke's symmetry.
+Note 3: Bilateral breathing is great because it naturally helps keep your stroke symmetrical.
 More here: Bilateral Breathing